Artificial Intelligence and the Law

 Event

 With Western common law legislative systems closely intertwined, legislative changes in the U.S. can have a ripple effect in the United Kingdom (and vice-versa).
 The imposition of the Artificial Intelligence Act (AI Act) may very well trigger a U.S. response over the course of the coming years.
-To understand the current and future impact of AI on the legal industry and fulfill their ethical obligations, legal professionals need an understanding of how AI tools work and the benefits and risks of using AI.
+To understand the current and future impact of AI on the legal industry and business sectors as they work to fulfill their ethical obligations, attorneys and business professionals need to develop an understanding of how AI tools work, as well as the benefits and risks of using AI.

-This seminar will provide a functional understanding of AI, comparisons of outlooks in the E.U./U.K. and the United States, and discussions on potential reforms and what the future holds for AI and the law.
+This seminar will provide a functional understanding of AI, comparisons of outlooks in the E.U./U.K. and the United States, and discussions on potential reforms and what the future holds for AI in the legal and business environment.

 Who Should Attend?

-Law firm lawyers, in-house lawyers, general counsel, and other legal professionals interested in broadening their knowledge on the intersection of AI and the law.
+Law firm lawyers, in-house lawyers, general counsel, entrepreneurs, executives, and managers interested in broadening their knowledge on the intersection of AI with businesses and the law.

 Location and Format

-This live, in-person event will be held at the offices of Burke, Warren, MacKay & Serritella in downtown Chicago, and streamed virtually via Microsoft Teams for remote participants.
-Lunch will be served for in-person attendees.
+This live, in-person event will be held at the offices of Burke, Warren, MacKay & Serritella in downtown Chicago.
+Attendees are strongly encouraged to attend in-person and lunch will be served (space is limited, so RSVP early to reserve your seat).
+Alternatively, the seminar will be streamed virtually via Microsoft Teams for remote participants.

 One hour of Illinois MCLE credit is available for confirmed webinar registrants who provide their ARDC number via the online registration form.
 All attendees must register in advance to view the webinar.
 Attendees seeking Illinois CLE credit must provide their ARDC number via the online registration form and participate individually online.